Global Britain: Decolonising Art’s Histories

 Association for Art History’s two-day Summer Symposium

-Keynote Speaker: susan pui san lok, Professor of Contemporary Art and Director, UAL Decolonising Arts Institute
+Keynote: ‘Whose Histories?’ by susan pui san lok, Professor of Contemporary Art and Director, UAL Decolonising Arts Institute.
+Watch recording (approx 50 mins)

 The Association for Art History’s Summer Symposium is a two-day annual event that highlights current postgraduate and early career research.
 This year’s symposium will take place online over two days rather than the usual one day.
 The first day will take place at the end of June, the second day in early September.